 |Mark Loafman, MD, MPH

 Dr. Loafman is a graduate of Rush University Medical School, has a Masters of Public Health from the University of Illinois, and completed Family Medicine residency training at Brown University.
 Returning to Chicago, he served as the founding medical director for the PCC Community Wellness Center.
-Prior to joining the Cook County Health and Hospitals System in 2015, he was Associate Professor of Family Medicine at Northwestern Feinberg School of Medicine.
+Prior to joining the Cook County Health in 2015, he was Associate Professor of Family Medicine at Northwestern Feinberg School of Medicine.
 Loafman recently served as Medical Administrator for the Illinois Department of Alcoholism and Substance Abuse, providing leadership and guidance on clinical integration across primary care and mental health, and the Project lead at the Alliance for Integrated Medication Management, a national medication management focused performance improvement learning collaborative.
 Additionally, he has served in faculty roles for a series of national health disparity learning collaboratives in chronic disease, medication management, health professions workforce development, perinatal safety and maternal child health.

 |Gail Y. Floyd, MD